HSM: Hierarchical Scene Motifs for Multi-Scale Indoor Scene Generation: HSM Details

-where $\alpha = 1.5$ is a weighting factor; $\delta_{edge}$ is an indicator variable that is 1 if $m_i$ should align to the wall; and $\phi_{s_i}(p)$ is the distance from the point to the boundary of $s_i$.
-At each step of the DFS, only the highest three scoring candidate positions are explored for efficiency.
-If no valid positions are found, the candidate positions for $m_i$ are recomputed after placing all other scene motifs.
+where $p_{i0}$ is the initial centre position; $\alpha = 5.0$ and $\beta = 2.5$ are the weighting factors; $D_\text{init}=\SI{5}{\metre}$ and $D_\text{wall}=\SI{0.5}{\metre}$ are normalization distances; $\delta_\text{edge}$ is an indicator variable that if $m_i$ should align to the wall; and $\phi_{s_i, w}(p_{i1})$ is the distance from point $p_{i1}$ to its specific target wall.
+At each step of the DFS, the solver greedily explores up to the highest $10$ candidate positions.
+The search terminates immediately after the first complete layout is found for efficiency.
+If no valid positions are found for a scene motif, the solver backtracks to explore other placements for previously placed scene motifs.
 For efficiency, we set the time limit for each solver execution to 10 seconds.
+We place the scene motif at the initial position if no solution is found in the end for explicit objects from the input description.